Social Sciences & LAW Stream

 9:05 am Prayer in Magdalen College Chapel

-9:30 am Introduction to the Roundtable discussion - Jane Green, Professor of Political Science and British Politics
+9:30 am Introduction to the Roundtable discussion - Jane Green, Professor of Political Science and British Politics, Nuffield College

 What do we mean by polarisation?
 Understanding polarisation to assess what’s changing, why, and what that means for political and civic culture, transformation, and debate.